-Not only are whole grains more healthful, but they will also leave a person feeling full for longer, and they often have more flavor than processed carbs.
+Whole grains will also leave a person feeling full for longer, and they can have more flavor than processed carbohydrates.

-Some of the best options to add to the list are:
+Some of the best options to add to one’s diet are:

 Proteins are important for people with diabetes.

-- salmon, sardines, tuna, and other fatty fish
+- salmon, sardines, tuna, and other oily fish

 - white fish fillets